Organization: Humber College

 If the above sounds like you and you’re excited, please read on…

 Established in 1967, Humber is one of Canada’s leading postsecondary institutions.
-Committed to student success through excellence in teaching and learning, Humber serves 29,800 full-time students and 23,000-part-time and continuing education students.
-With an internationally recognized reputation for quality learning, Humber offers a wide range of career-focused opportunities for students to personalize their educational path, including 180 full-time programs across more than 40 fields of study, 200 part-time and 400 online programs or courses.
+Committed to student success through excellence in teaching and learning, Humber serves 29,800 full-time students and 23,000-part time and continuing education students.
+With an internationally recognized reputation for quality learning, Humber offers a wide-range of career-focused opportunities for students to personalize their educational path, including 180 full-time programs across more than 40 fields of study, 200 part-time and 400 online programs or courses.
 More than four out of five Humber graduates are employed within six months of completing their studies.
 Advancement and Alumni is a dedicated team of professionals raising financial resources and engaging alumni to help advance Humber College’s mission, vision and priorities.
 With over 220,000 graduates contributing to a vibrant and meaningful alumni community, as well as individuals, corporations and foundations investing in the College, the department works to inspire and cultivate meaningful engagement and philanthropic support to ensure that Humber students will be well-positioned for success having the resources they need to achieve their academic, career and personal goals.

-- In coordination with the entire advancement team develop fundraising plans and identify new opportunities to increase support, interest, engagement and revenue
+- In co-ordination with the entire advancement team develop fundraising plans and identify new opportunities to increase support, interest, engagement and revenue

 - Develop and maintain an in-depth knowledge of College activities, funding priorities and needs.
 Apply this knowledge in matching interests and needs of prospective donors with the strategic needs of the College

 - Facilitate the preparation of fundraising materials such as proposals, briefing notes, case statements, presentations, projection and progress reports, gift agreements, letters, and other documents or materials as needed